-NOTE: Necessity is determined when all options (e.g., durable medical equipment, assistive technology, etc.) have been explored and exhausted, or found to be ineffective for justifiable reasons.
+NOTE: Necessity is determined when all options (i.e. durable medical equipment, assistive technology, etc.) have been explored and exhausted, or found to be ineffective for justifiable reasons.

-There must be an identified need for an environmental accessibility adaptation as indicated by the interRAI Home Care Assessment.
+There must be an identified need for an environmental accessibility adaptation as indicated by the Minimum Data Set - Home Care (MDS-HC).

-All costs associated with the EAA service (e.g., initial home evaluation also referred to as the Basic Assessment, final inspection, costs of durable medical equipment (DME), costs of construction, etc.) are subject to the participant's annual budget allotment.
+All costs associated with the EAA service (e.g. initial individualized assessment, final inspection, costs of DME, costs of construction, etc.) are subject to the participant's annual budget allotment.